brennenawana/run-swim-hike-nyc/README.md

 Or install it yourself as:

-    $ gem install run_swim_hike_nyc
+    $ gem install run-swim-hike-nyc

 ## Usage

+Type 'run-swim-hike' in your command line to run gem.

-Use the numbered menus to navigate.
-Type 'exit' at anytime to quit the program.
+Use the numbered menus to navigate:
+- Type 'exit' at anytime to quit the program.
+- Type 'reset' at anytime to return to the main menu.

 ## Development